-A crab boat that sank in the Bering Sea last winter likely capsized after the vessel became coated in hundreds of thousands of pounds of ice.
+A crab boat that sank in the Bering Sea last winter likely capsized after it became coated in hundreds of thousands of pounds of ice.

-The findings shed new light on the loss of the F/V Destination and its six crew members.
+As KUCB's Laura Kraegel reports, the findings shed new light on the loss of the fishing vessel Destination and its six crew members.

-NTSB investigators reviewed the vessel's mechanical history, pored over weather reports, and interviewed almost 50 people to piece together the probable cause of the accident.
+NTSB investigators said they reviewed the vessel's mechanical history, pored over weather reports, and interviewed almost 50 people to piece together the probable cause of the accident.

-In better conditions, the boat could have carried the 200 crab pots without a problem.
-But with gale force winds kicking up freezing spray, the Destination became weighed down by as many as 339,416 pounds of ice.
+In better conditions, the boat could have carried 200 crab pots without a problem.
+But with gale force winds kicking up freezing spray, the F/V Destination became weighed down by as many as 340,000 pounds of ice.

 "If you look at that probable cause, yes, this is a preventable accident," said O'Neil.

-With no survivors to interview, NTSB couldn't determine why the crew didn't beat more ice to mitigate that weight — especially a well-respected crew with more than 70 years of collective fishing experience.
+With no survivors to interview, NTSB investigators said they couldn't determine why the crew didn't beat more ice to mitigate that weight — especially a well-respected crew with more than 70 years of collective fishing experience.

 "It's very hard to know the mindset, the decision-making process, and what factors were or were not considered," said O'Neil.
 "But certainly, through the evidence that was collected, we recognized the pressures that are associated with the industry."